 Book

-The Archive of Empire: Knowledge, Conquest, and the Making of the Early Modern British World (New Haven: Yale University Press, forthcoming in fall 2024)
+The Archive of Empire: Knowledge, Conquest, and the Making of the Early Modern British World.
+New Haven: Yale University Press, 2024

 Articles and Chapters